 This session will propose a method by which when parties come to the mediation table they are first encouraged to understand as much as possible about the development of the conflict that brought them there, their own interests and which goals support those interests, and more importantly the other party's goals and interests.
-Once such understanding is obtained and clearly verified; emphasized via facilitation, reflection and even written notes, only then will the mediator facilitate an open and self-determined discussion about which choices/ options are likely to be mutually acceptable and lead to a resolution.
+Once such understanding is obtained and clearly verified; emphasized via facilitation, reflection and even written notes, only then will the mediator facilitate an open and self-determined discussion about which choices/options are likely to be mutually acceptable and lead to a resolution.
 The understanding part of the session depends heavily on concepts from the "understanding-based model of mediation" developed by Friedman, Himmelstein, Miller.
-The present model, however, varies in certain respects especially emphasizing precise and repeated reflections not only offered by the mediator but also by each party to demonstrate understanding.
+The present model, however, varies in certain respects especially emphasizing precise and repeated reflections (a form of "looping" as labeled by Himmelstein et. al) not only offered by the mediator but also by each party to demonstrate understanding.
+Additionally, the model permits caucusing and separate meetings which are prohibited by the Himmelstein model.
+Causing is proposed as a useful "break" from intense engagement and an opportunity to clarify, re-consider goals and proposals but it is only to be used when chosen ("self-determined") by the parties who are given this choice.